-When is Columbus Day 2017?
+Columbus Day 2017 is Monday, October 9.
 What exactly do we celebrate on Columbus Day?
-Find dates, history, and facts about this holiday.
+Find a brief history about this holiday.

 Columbus Day is a U.S. holiday that commemorates the historic voyage and landing of Christopher Columbus in the New World on October 12, 1492.